julianmendez/julianmendez.github.io/docs/README.md

 ## Projects

-* [Tiles][tiles-web] : Soda (Transparent,  Intuitive,  Logical,  Eth-ical,  and  Structured)) is a framework to create formal configurations of constraints.
+* [Tiles][tiles-web] : Tiles (Transparent,  Intuitive,  Logical,  Ethical,  and  Structured) is a framework to create formal configurations of constraints.
 * [Soda][soda-web] : Soda (Symbolic Objective Descriptive Analysis) is an object-oriented functional language to describe, analyze, and model human-centered problems.
 * [BORN][born-web] : Bayesian Ontology Reasoner, for the description logic EL, fully implemented in Java.
   * [JProbLog][jproblog-web] : (auxiliary project) Java adapter for ProbLog.